awsboofla/jobs/README.md

 # AWS's HPC Engineering Organization in EC2 are hiring!

 We work with some of the most awesome customers in the world who do extraordinary things to solve some of *the* most complex problems facing us all.
-Software engineering jobs in our group lead to really cool outcomes.

 Please come and join us! **We're hiring in Seattle and Asti (in Italy) and will offer relocation packages** to the right candidates as well as attractive copmpensation and an incredibly fun work environment.
+Software engineering jobs in our group lead to really cool outcomes, and you'll get to use all that **distributed systems knowledge**, those **parallel programming skills** and direct it at something that'll really make history (whilst you're having fun).

 ## AWS Batch